koganas/senior-frontend-test/README.md

 ```
 npm run dev
 ```
-Server will start at http://localhost:3000/senior-frontend-test/
+Server will start at http://localhost:3000/senior-frontend-test/, if port `:3000` is not been used.

 ### Deploy
 [gh-pages](https://github.com/tschaub/gh-pages) is used for this task.
 This command generates an updated version of the static files and push it to the `gh-pages` branch, which is served on github pages.